Jersey Devil: Mother Leeds's 13th child

-The popular legend of the Jersey Devil or Leeds Devil is dated variously, and is almost invariably attached to the "The Pines", or the South Jersey Pine Barrens, and sometimes specifically Leeds Point within the Pine Barrens.
+The popular legend of the Jersey Devil or Leeds Devil is dated variously, and is almost invariably attached to "The Pines", or the South Jersey Pine Barrens, and sometimes specifically Leeds Point within the Pine Barrens.
 The devil's mother is usually a woman named Leeds, or "Mother Leeds" of Burlington, but other names such as the Shourds have occasionally been forwarded.

 According to one précis, in 1735, a woman named Leeds had twelve children and, after discovering she was pregnant for the thirteenth time, cursed the child in frustration, declaring, "Let the child be the devil!".
 The child, though born normally, immediately grew wings, a tail, and claws after birth and flew out to the Pine Barrens.

 According to some, the child transformed into a creature with hooves, a goat's head, bat wings, and a forked tail.
 Growling and screaming, the child beat everyone with its tail before flying up the chimney and heading into the pines.
 In some versions of the tale, Mother Leeds was supposedly a witch and the child's father was the devil himself.
 Some versions of the legend also state that local clergymen subsequently attempted to exorcise the creature from the Pine Barrens.

 In a different telling, localized not at Leeds Point but at Esteville, (Note: This was the locale favored by Alfred M. Heston (1928).) near Mays Landing, a Mrs. Leeds became pregnant around 1855 and rejected her baby, wishing a stork would deliver a devil.
 Thus a winged devil was born and flew out the window; it would intermittently return but the mother would shoo it away.